 The investigation was launched after a resident, Sheila Hess, alleged that several neighborhood children had engaged in sexual activities with each other.
 Particularly, she alleged that her six-year-old daughter, along with three five-year-olds, had been forced to engage in sexual activities with two boys.
 The boys were identified as seven-year-old Justin Chronopoulos and four-year-old Scott Barnette.

 Huber Heights police detective Jennifer Bazell was the lead investigator and interviewed children, parents and neighbors.
-Ultimately, Bazell identified 22 different children as victims and numerous parents were allegedly have been involved in getting children to engage with sex with each other.
+Ultimately, Bazell identified 22 different children as victims and numerous parents were allegedly involved in getting children to engage with sex with each other.

 Children named adults, using first names and nicknames such as “Scar Face,” and alleged the adults were taking photographs of children performing sex.
 On the basis of the children’s stories, Bazell concluded that Robert Dale Aldridge and Jenny Wilcox